Ting711/I-Robonator/README.md

 models This folder contains the 3D design of the vehicle in .lxf and the rendered model of the vehicle.

-other This folder contains other files which can be used to understand how to prepare the vehicle for the competition.
+other This folder contains other files which can be used to understand how to prepare the vehicle for the competition

-es stability even under large loads or high speeds.
-The possibility of tire slippage or balancing problems is reduced by this sturdy construction.

 # I-Robonator Team, Malaysia